cedarbdd/cedar/README.markdown

 ## Matchers

 Cedar does not provide matchers, but it works with the fine array of matchers provided by the Hamcrest project (http://code.google.com/p/hamcrest/); you can fetch the Objective-C port from the Hamcrest SVN repo.
 Build and link the Hamcrest framework by following their instructions, and add the following at the top of your spec files:

     #define HC_SHORTHAND
     #import <OCHamcrest/OCHamcrest.h>

+## Pending specs

+If you'd like to specify but not implement an example you can do so like this:

+          it(@"should do something eventually", PENDING);

+The spec runner will not try to run this example, but report it as pending.
+The PENDING keyword simply references a nil block pointer; if you prefer you can explicitly pass nil as the second parameter.
+The parameter is necessary because C, and thus Objective-C, doesn't support function parameter overloading or default parameters.

 ## But I'm writing an iPhone app!